 Also, if you’re already keeping track of employment expenses, these can be deducted so make sure you keep receipts to back up business entertainment expenses, travel and even electricity and Wi-Fi expenses if you’re working from home.

-Now that there’s a subs for everything from wellness newsletters to your beauty serum, Netflix and Disney+, Google Drive (because you take too many videos), it’s hard to keep track of where your money is going each month.
+Now that there’s a subs for everything from wellness newsletters to your beauty serum, Netflix, Disney+, and Google Drive (because you take too many videos), it’s hard to keep track of where your money is going each month.
 While letting yourself get billed as little as $2.99 per month doesn’t seem like much, multiply that by four digital subscriptions that you use once or twice a month, and you’d have flushed a nice dinner down the drain.

-While each individual’s scenario is personal, crunch the numbers to see what you’re spending annually on the car besides the loan (road tax, maintenance, insurance, parking, petrol) and if the gap can be closed by utilising ride-share services or car rental services like DriveHub and BlueSG (although, take note that pets aren’t allowed).
+Crunch the numbers to see what you’re spending annually on the car besides the loan (road tax, maintenance, insurance, parking, petrol) and if the gap can be closed by utilising ride-share services or car rental services like DriveHub and BlueSG (although, take note that pets aren’t allowed).